carl-alberto/wp-simple-custom-admin/readme.txt

 Simple Custom Admin

-This plugin will simply white label and easily customize your WordPress admin dashboard panel
+This plugin will simply white label and easily customize your WordPress admin dashboard panel for non Administrator accounts.

 Current Features: